+- based on the information from the UE in step D1.

 NOTE 6: In scenarios where the UE is not preconfigured with the identity of the future SNPN (e.g. an off-the-shelf UE) and the Provisioning Server cannot be configured with information about the specific Subscription Owner SNPN, onboarding can be performed with the assumption that O-SNPN is the same as the Subscription Owner SNPN, and the Provisioning Server is owned by the SNPN.